-What happens when you combine a chef-patron from a two-Michelin-starred London restaurant to run a boozer in Fulham?
+What happens when a chef-patron from a two-Michelin-starred London restaurant decides to run a boozer in Fulham?
 A deservedly popular gastropub is born!
-Brett Graham from The Ledbury (since 2005) is the man responsible who began cooking at a tender age of 15 in his native town of Newcastle of Australia back in 1994.
-During the latter part of 2008 Graham opened Fulham gastropub the Harwood Arms with TV chef Mike Robinson and publican Edwin Vaux.
-Two years later it wins a star.
-What I love about The Harwood Arms despite having a shiny Michelin status it has a down to earth good-ol boozer feel, yes it has draft on tap, wooden floors with matching tables and chairs that wouldn’t look out of place in your local.
-Granted it’s a bit more polished than your spit-and-saw-dust variety but the food itself isn’t innovate and complex as it doesn’t need to be, after all less is more in pub right?
-I came on a Friday evening with friend to catch-up, little did he know that I’d recommended this place for a mutual long-time compatriot who booked for an hour earlier to celebrate his partner’s birthday (he was oblivious to my booking too).
-Neither of them knew of each other’s attendance either, and the look on their faces when they crossed paths was hilarious!
-Still to this day they thought it was a bat-sh@t crazy coincidence!
+Brett Graham of The Ledbury (since 2005) is the man responsible.
+He began cooking at the age of 15 in his hometown of Newcastle, Australia, back in 1994.
+During the latter part of 2008, Graham opened the Fulham gastropub, The Harwood Arms, with TV chef Mike Robinson and publican Edwin Vaux.
+Two years later, it won a Michelin star.
+What I love about The Harwood Arms is that despite its shiny Michelin status, it has a down-to-earth, good-ol’ boozer feel.
+Yes, it has draft on tap, wooden floors, and matching tables and chairs that wouldn’t look out of place in your local pub.
+Granted, it’s a bit more polished than your typical spit-and-sawdust pub, but the food itself isn’t innovative or overly complex and it doesn’t need to be.
+After all, less is more in a pub, right?
+I went on a Friday evening with a friend to catch up.
+Little did he know that I had recommended this place to a mutual long-time friend, who had booked an hour earlier to celebrate his partner’s birthday (he was unaware of my booking, too).
+Neither of them knew the other would be there, and the look on their faces when they crossed paths was hilarious!
+Even today, they think it was a bat-sh@t crazy coincidence.

 The menu is a no-nonsense easy to follow affair.
 The motto ‘less is more’ is virtuous here.